The AI That Didn’t Take Your Job

 2. Humans are still essential in high-trust tasks

 Sure, a bot can summarize a meeting.
 But do you trust it to tell your boss you’re quitting?
-To draft your company’s crisis response?
-To create a marketing campaign that makes people feel something?
+To draft your company’s crisis response or to create a marketing campaign that makes people feel something?

-We still want a real person steering the wheel.
+We still want a real person steering the wheel in most of our tasks.

 3. Managers haven’t redistributed the gains

 Even if AI saves someone an hour a day, it doesn’t mean they get to go home earlier or get a raise.
 Often, that time just gets absorbed into more work.
-More emails.
-More meetings.
-More noise.
+More emails, more meetings, more white noise we wish we could filter out.

-The structure remains the same.
-The silence between tasks just gets filled faster.
+The structure remains the same as it always was, the silence between tasks just gets filled faster.

 The Jobs AI Hasn't, and Might Never, Replace